List of Dundalk F.C. records and statistics

 Dundalk Football Club is a professional association football club in Dundalk, Ireland.
-Dundalk compete in the League of Ireland Premier Division—the top tier of football in Ireland—and are the highest-ranked Irish side in European football as measured by UEFA club coefficients.
+Dundalk compete in the League of Ireland.
 They became the first club from outside Dublin to win the league title in 1932–33 and they won the FAI Cup for the first time in 1941–42.
 They won their most recent league title in 2019 and their most recent FAI Cup in 2020.
-They are the second most successful club in the League's history (with 14 league titles and 12 FAI Cups), and the most successful in the Premier Division era.
+They are the second most successful club in the League's history (with 14 league titles and 12 FAI Cups).
+As of the end of the 2025 season, they are the First Division Champions and the Leinster Senior Cup holders.

 This list encompasses the major honours won by Dundalk, and the awards won by the club's players and managers.
 It also includes records set by the club and its players, and milestones the club has reached in its competitive history.

-All season statistics are accurate as of the most recently completed season.
-All match and appearance statistics are accurate as of match played 6 November 2022.
+All statistics are accurate as of the end of the 2025 season.